-Here at Holy Trinity church we take the safeguarding of our children and vulnerable adults seriously.
-We want to do the best we can to make sure that everyone who takes part in any of our groups or activities can do as and be as safe as they can be.
+We take the safety of our U18s and vulnerable adults very seriously.
+We want to do the best we can to make sure that everyone who takes part in any of our activities is as safe as they can be.
 We believe that safeguarding is everybody's responsibility.

-If anyone has concerns that a child maybe in immediate risk of harm then you should contact the police on 999 (emergency) or 101 (less urgent)
+If you think that a U18 or vulnerable adult may be in immediate risk of harm, you should contact the police on 999.